Cat health insurance

 Depending on the tariff, alternative treatment methods such as physiotherapy or acupuncture may also be covered.

-1.2 Why is cat health insurance useful?
+1.2 Why is cat health insurance a good idea?

 2. What costs does cat insurance cover?

-• Diagnostics: Costs for imaging procedures such as X-rays, MRI or ultrasound as well as laboratory tests.
+• Diagnostics: Costs for imaging procedures such as X-rays, MRI or ultrasound, as well as laboratory tests.

-It is important to carefully review the terms and conditions of the insurance contract to ensure that essential benefits are covered.
+It is important to carefully review the terms and conditions of the insurance contract to ensure that the essential benefits are covered.

 3. What should you pay attention to when taking out cat health insurance?